yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 Database usage is derived directly from whether the built-in descriptor's `common_options` mask includes `CommonOption::Database`.
 All built-in commands must provide a Python binding name in the built-in catalog.
+The lightweight public metadata header is `include/core/CommandMetadata.hpp`; it now carries both `CommandId` and the shared common-option types. `CommandId.hpp` no longer exists as a separate public header.

 ## 4. `CommandBase` Contract

 All built-in commands derive from `CommandBase`.
 In practice, every current built-in uses `CommandWithOptions<OptionsT, CommandId::..., CommonOptions...>` so the base class can keep the raw options object and command id as internal implementation detail while the command type itself remains the source of its shared-option surface.

-### 4.1 Public command contract
+### 4.1 Public caller contract vs. override hooks

+There are two different contracts to keep separate when reading command code:

+- the public caller-facing API on `CommandBase`
+- the protected override hooks that concrete commands must implement

-Every concrete command must implement:
+Every concrete command must implement these protected hooks:

 - `bool ExecuteImpl()`
 - `void RegisterCLIOptionsExtend(CLI::App * command)`